Hezaki/Touka/.github/README.md

 ### Infomation
 This is my NixOS configuration, it is divided into nixosConfiguration and homeConfiguration, you can build them separately.

 Build host:
 ```bash
     nixos-rebuild switch --flake .#hlcwlk
 ```
-But you can use aliases
+But you can use aliases:
 ```bash
     nixos-update
 ```